ioncakephper/skelosaurus/README-template.md

 npm run start
 ```

-After going through the files, Docusaurus has a local server ready to show you the documentation.
+Docusaurus does its magic and finally opens up the local documentation site it created.
+Click `Docs` item in the top navigation menu to see the navigation bar and basic content for each topic.

 !import[/index-js-jsdoc.md]